Christopher Chavasse

 Christopher Maude Chavasse, (9 November 1884 – 10 March 1962) was a British athlete, soldier and religious leader from the Chavasse family.
 He competed at the 1908 Summer Olympics in London, served in the First World War, and was later the Bishop of Rochester.

 Early life

 Chavasse was the son of Francis Chavasse, a Bishop of Liverpool and founder of St Peter's College, Oxford, and his wife Edith Maude.
-His twin brother, Noel Godfrey Chavasse, won the Victoria Cross and bar.
+His twin brother, Noel Godfrey Chavasse, was awarded the Victoria Cross and bar.
 Christopher was the elder of the two by 20 minutes.
 The twins had two other brothers and three sisters.

 Christopher and Noel Chavasse both attended Magdalen College School in Oxford (1896–1900) followed by Liverpool College (1900–1904) before progressing to Trinity College, Oxford, competing in rugby, lacrosse, and athletics.
 They competed on the British team at the 1908 Summer Olympics in London: Christopher came second in his preliminary heat of the 400 metres shortly after Noel came third in his heat of the same event.
 Neither advanced to the semi-finals.

 He was also an England lacrosse international.